danielbodnar/awesome-stars/README.md

 ## gulp

+- [generate/generate](https://github.com/generate/generate) - A new command line tool and developer framework for scaffolding out GitHub projects.
+Generate offers the robustness and configurability of Yeoman, the expressiveness and simplicity of Slush, and more
 - [egoist/maid](https://github.com/egoist/maid) - Markdown driven task runner.
 - [assemble/assemble](https://github.com/assemble/assemble) - Get the rocks out of your socks!
 Assemble makes you fast at web development!
 Used by thousands of projects for rapid prototyping, themes, scaffolds, boilerplates, e-books, UI components, API documenta